The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 1. Autografts

-• Cons: Requires second surgical site, longer recovery
+• Cons: Requires a second surgical site; longer recovery time.

-• Pros: Readily available, no second surgical site
+• Pros: Readily available; no second surgical site required.

 The Dental Bone Graft Procedure